MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 ## Getting Started
 * ### API Key
 In order to utilize or contribute to this API wrapper, you first need to retrieve an API key.
-Follow the instructions at this link to get your API key.
+Follow the instructions at this [link](https://api.nasa.gov/index.html#apply-for-an-api-key) get your API key.
 Once you have your API key, I recommend exporting it as an environment variable.

 #### Recommended API Key storage options: